ganeti/ganeti/doc/rapi.rst

       }
     ]

-If the optional *bulk* argument is provided and set to a true value (i.e ``?bulk=1``), the output contains detailed information about instances as a list.
+If the optional bool *bulk* argument is provided and set to a true value (i.e ``?bulk=1``), the output contains detailed information about instances as a list.

 Example::